 Right to Demand Assurances of Performance

-If Contractor (1) persistently suffers the imposition of liquidated damages under Section 5.8 or 5.9; (2) is the subject of any labor unrest, including work stoppage or slowdown, sickout, picketing or other concerted job action, which materially and adversely affects its ability to operate the Facility in the ordinary course; (3) appears in the reasonable judgment of the WPWMA to be unable to regularly pay its bills as they become due; (4) appears in the reasonable judgment of the WPWMA to be unable to regularly meet cleaning, maintenance, reporting, fair employment, safe work environment, or other performance obligation(s) included in the Agreement, or comply with Applicable Law; (5) is the subject of a civil or criminal proceeding brought by a federal, state, regional or local agency for violation of Applicable Law; or (6) is not Recycling at a rate sufficient to make it probable that it will achieve the MSW Guaranteed Minimum Recycling Level, the C&D Guaranteed Minimum Recycling Level or otherwise reach the Organic Waste Recovery Efficiency on an annual basis, the WPWMA may, at its option and in addition to all other remedies it may have, demand from Contractor reasonable assurances of timely and proper performance of this Agreement, in such form and substance as the WPWMA may require.
+If Contractor (1) persistently suffers the imposition of liquidated damages under Section 5.8 or 5.9; (2) is the subject of any labor unrest, including work stoppage or slowdown, sickout, picketing or other concerted job action, which materially and adversely affects its ability to operate the Facility in the ordinary course; (3) appears in the reasonable judgment of the WPWMA to be unable to regularly pay its bills as they become due; (4) appears in the reasonable judgment of the WPWMA to be unable to regularly meet cleaning, maintenance, reporting, fair employment, safe work environment, or other performance obligation(s) included in the Agreement, or comply with Applicable Law; (5) is the subject of a civil or criminal proceeding brought by a federal, state, regional or local agency for violation of Applicable Law; or (6) is not Recycling at a rate sufficient to make it probable that it will achieve the MSW Guaranteed Minimum Recycling Level, the C&D Guaranteed Minimum Recycling Level or otherwise reach the Organic Waste Recovery Efficiency on a quarterly basis, the WPWMA may, at its option and in addition to all other remedies it may have, demand from Contractor reasonable assurances of timely and proper performance of this Agreement, in such form and substance as the WPWMA may require.

 Right of the WPWMA to Make Changes

-The WPWMA may, without amending this Agreement, direct Contractor to cease performing one or more services described in Article 5, may direct Contractor to modify the scope of one or more such types of service, may direct Contractor to perform additional solid waste Processing services, or may otherwise direct Contractor to modify its performance under any other section of this Agreement.
+Without limiting WPWMA’s rights under Section 8.4, the WPWMA may, without amending this Agreement, direct Contractor to cease performing one or more services described in Article 5, may direct Contractor to modify the scope of one or more such types of service, may direct Contractor to perform additional solid waste Processing services, or may otherwise direct Contractor to modify its performance under any other section of this Agreement.
 Contractor shall promptly and cooperatively comply with such direction.

 If such changes cause an increase or decrease in the cost of performing the services, an equitable adjustment in the compensation due Contractor shall be made.
 If such changes cause an increase or decrease in the amount of time necessary to perform the service, Contractor will continue to perform the new or changed service while the appropriate adjustment in compensation and/or time is being determined.